 If you are looking for low fodmap breakfast ideas, you gotta try these veggie-loaded scrambled eggs.
-This vegetarian breakfast scramble is also great for cleansing the gallbladder.
+This fodmap breakfast is also a great gallbladder breakfast recipe to cleanse the gallbladder.

 Eggs are an excellent source of choline needed by the PEMT gene to make phosphatidylcholine.
 Phosphatidylcholine is crucial for keeping bile flowing smoothly from the gallbladder.